csccsm/CSC-at-CSM/README.md

 The Computer Science Club at the College of San Mateo website is a collaborative website built by the memebers of the club.
 It will contain our upcoming events and pictures of the events we've had, links to projects that we've created and worked on, and all the memebers of the club.

 # Getting Setup and Running The Project
-We are using `Node.js` for our sever infrastructure and `Parse` to store our data.
-These two running alongside each other allow us to not worry about setting up database logic with allowing us to configure our server to how we want it to run.
+We are using Node.js for our sever infrastructure and MongoDB as our database.
+Together, they make it easy to setup our backend infrastructure.

-If you haven't already, below are the instructions to install `Node.js`:
+If you haven't already, below are the instructions to install Node.js:
   * Mac OS X:
     * Download the .pkg file from https://nodejs.org/en/download/.
 The file will be stored where you send your downloads to
     * Go to the location of the .pkg file, open it and follow the instructions